Paul Alan Levy: Publications and cases

 Levy has argued scores of cases in United States Courts of Appeal, and in the United States Supreme Court, as well as writing briefs for parties in seven other cases.

 In Smith v.
 Wal-Mart Stores, he defended the right of a parodist to make fun of Wal-Mart's trademarks.
 In arguing against the issuance of prior restraint in Bank Julius Baer v.
 Wikileaks, he had the insight that the case had been filed without subject-matter jurisdiction.
 His work in such cases as Lee v.
 Makhnevich and Prestigious Pets v.
 Duchouquette, opposing the enforcement of non-disparagement clauses in consumer contracts, presaged the adoption of the federal Consumer Review Fairness Act that made such clauses illegal.
 In Dimondstein v.
 Postal Workers, he established that the right of intra-union candidates to have campaign literature distributed to union’s list of membership addresses included the right to send literature by email.
 In Smith v.
 Garcia, he established the right of Internet speakers to oppose orders compelling the "delisting" of their blogs from search engines.
 He has litigated cases under anti-SLAPP laws in several different states and advocated the adoption of new laws of this type as well as toughening existing ones.

 Levy’s most significant freedom of speech case is Dendrite International, Inc. v.
 Doe No. 3, in which he formulated a four-pronged test for determining whether an anonymous speaker should be unmasked.
 Courts adopting Levy's test in Dendrite include the Maryland Court of Appeals, the US District Court for the Western District of Washington, the New York Supreme Court, Appellate Division, the Arizona Court of Appeals in Mobilisa, Inc. v.
 Doe, the California Court of Appeal for the Sixth Circuit, and many others.
 In Doe v.
 Cahill, the Supreme Court of Delaware adopted two of Dendrite's four prongs.

 Levy's work on cases involving anonymity is discussed in Jeff Kosseff's 2022 book The United States of Anonymous.
+A summary of the cases addressing this issue appears on Public Citizen's website.

+A number of cases in the last several years of his career were devoted to the problems caused by copyright trolls.